bguedj/bguedj.github.io/_pages/team.md

 author_profile: true
 ---

-I have or have had the pleasure of working with the following great students.
+I have had the pleasure of working with the following students.

 ## Current group